MauGaP/k6-dashboard-docker/README.md

 ### WIP
-I'm working on increasing the coverage. any questions or concerns, contact @maugap-datumsure.
+I'm working on increasing the coverage. any questions or concerns, contact @maugap.